bdashrad/hubot-redis-brain-tls/README.md

-Other redis addons would need to be configured using `REDIS_URL` until support is added to hubot-redis-brain (or hubot-redis-brain needs to be updated to look for the environment variable the service uses)
+Other redis addons would need to be configured using `REDIS_URL` until support is added to hubot-redis-brain-tls (or hubot-redis-brain-tls needs to be updated to look for the environment variable the service uses)

 ### Redis Twemproxy